Gluing for stable families of surfaces in mixed characteristic: Fibers of the quotient

-Now assume that $D_\pi$ is reduced.
-In particular it is $S_1$.
-Since it is a hypersurface of $D$ and that $\pi$ is not a zero-divisor in $\sO_D$, we deduce that $D$ is $S_2$ in a neighbourhood of $D_\pi$.
-Therefore $\tau(\sO_D)\subseteq \sO_D$ holds not only around the generic points of $D_\pi$, but in a neighbourhood of $D_\pi$, and \autoref{proposition:some_minimal_conditions_for_commutativity} applies. \end{proof}
+In the surface case, a finer analysis of the singularities of $D$ yields a stronger statement under mild hypothesis: \begin{theorem} Suppose that $k(\pi)$ is perfect of characteristic $p\neq 2$ and that $(Y,\Delta_Y+Y_\pi)$ is slc of dimension $3$ and quasi-projective over $\Spec R$.
+If the scheme-theoretic intersection $D_\pi$ is reduced, then $Z\to Y_\pi$ is an isomorphism. \end{theorem}

-We see that for slc pairs, the commutativity of the quotient and the fibers depends on the reducedness of the scheme-theoretic intersection $D_\pi=D\cap X_\pi$.
-Note that $D_\pi$ is the intersection of two lc centers of $(X,\Delta+D+X_\pi)$.
-In characteristic zero, intersections of lc centers are reduced \cite[7.8]{Kollar_Singularities_of_the_minimal_model_program}.
-In mixed characteristic, we can prove the following.
+Before proving this theorem, let us comment on the reducedness of $D_\pi$.
+It is is the scheme-theoretic intersection of two lc centers of $(X,\Delta+D+X_\pi)$.
+In characteristic zero, intersections of lc centers are reduced \cite[Theorem 7.8]{Kollar_Singularities_of_the_minimal_model_program}.
+In mixed or equi-characteristic, we can prove the following.